ioi-2019/automation/README.md

 *Keep different inventories for development, testing and production(hosts_dev, hosts_test and hosts_prd, correspondingly).*

+*This playbook first updates and installs necessary packages.
+To skip this process for the next runs, use **--skip-tags "apt,packages"** *

 ### To provision the updated cms.conf

 - to worker machines: